 Implementing Agile on a Learning and Development Team

-When you think about implementing agile methodologies, do you think of IT teams?
+When you think about implementing Agile methodologies, do you think of IT teams?
 If so, you are not alone.
-In practice, agile methodologies such as Scrum and Kanban have been predominately adopted by IT teams due to the type of work these teams release, but using agile methodology in learning and development can take your team to new heights.
+In practice, Agile methodologies such as Scrum and Kanban have been predominately adopted by IT teams due to the type of work these teams release, but using Agile in learning and development (L&D) can take your team to new heights.

-Though we had our challenges while adjusting to a new way of working, we are now a high-performing Scrum team, releasing deliverables every 3 weeks.
+Though we had our challenges while adjusting to a new way of working, we became a high-performing Scrum team, releasing deliverables every three weeks.
 In order to reach this point of success, however, our team needed to have the following criteria in place.

 Have a scrum master who removes barriers.
 Momentum can significantly slow if the team is not able to adapt and push through development blocks.
 Having a scrum master who is highly engaged, is willing to find answers, and knows how to help the team shift priorities allows the designers to continuously stay productive throughout each sprint.

-Having clear priorities filter down from project leadership is also critical for our team to manage the intake requests received from numerous business stakeholders.
-On our team, the backlog manager and Scrum master attend weekly priority meetings to provide and receive updates on work for our team.
-This helps us plan faster and more effectively for each sprint and provides the business with deliverables that will add the most value for them as quickly as possible.
+Having clear priorities filter down from project leadership was also critical for our team to manage the intake requests received from numerous business stakeholders.
+On our team, the backlog manager and Scrum master attended weekly priority meetings to provide and receive updates on work for our team.
+This helped us plan faster and more effectively for each sprint and provided the business with deliverables that added the most value for them as quickly as possible.

-Lastly, the notion of being pulled to the work is critical for our team to maintain momentum.
-This means that we only work on assets that align with current business needs so that our subject matter experts are engaged to support.
-As many instructional designers experience, we were asked to develop certain assets but because the business did not have an urgent need for those assets, when we found gaps or had questions on the content we were provided, we struggled to get support because our subject matter experts were being pulled into higher priority tasks.
-This slows down design and development significantly,.
-We solve for this through the stories we track on our Scrum board each sprint.
-We create a story solely for content review and curation, if sufficient content has not been provided, that is separate from design and development to ensure the designer has all that they need when it is time to develop.
-This not only puts more ownership on the business to provide the needed material before development can start, but it also helps limit rework for the designer if development starts too early.
+Lastly, the notion of being pulled to the work was critical for our team to maintain momentum.
+This meant that we only worked on assets that aligned with current business needs so that our subject matter experts were engaged to support.
+As many instructional designers experience, we were asked to develop certain assets, but because the business did not have an urgent need for those assets, when we found gaps or had questions on the content we were provided, we struggled to get support as our subject matter experts were being pulled into higher priority tasks.
+This slowed down design and development significantly.

-Using agile methodology in learning and development has been effective for our team to continually have a steady stream of work throughout the project.
-It also helps us manage scope and deadlines when we plan the work; we complete each sprint ahead of time, with stretch goals to take on more work if time allows.
-This helps ensure the team does not get overloaded but still challenges us to complete more within the sprint.
-Using the agile approach gives our team the ability to release training content quicker so our end users can start using the content when they need it.
-Agile also allows us to receive feedback early so we can iterate on it and apply that feedback to future assets we develop.
+This helped ensure the team did not get overloaded but still challenged us to complete more within the sprint.
+Using the Agile approach gave our team the ability to release training content quicker so our end users could start using the content when they needed it.
+Agile also allowed us to receive feedback early so we could iterate on it and apply that feedback to future assets we developed.